dduru26/Escape-the-Study-Puzzle-Game/README.md

 ## What the game is

-You wake up locked in a small study and have to get out.
+You wake up locked in a small house and have to get out.
 The room has a bunch of objects you can poke at, and a few of them actually do something.
-Solve the five puzzles hidden around the room and the door finally unlocks so you can leave.
-That's it — one room, one door, five things to figure out.
+Solve the five puzzles hidden around the room and the door finally unlocks so you can leaveOne room, one door, five things to figure out.

 ## The five puzzle tasks